Approved by Council: December 2012

 2. Relevant legislation includes, but may not be limited to: the Food and Drugs Act, R.S.C, 1985, c.
 F-27 (hereinafter FDA); the Controlled Drugs and Substances Act, S.C.
 1996, c.
 19 (hereinafter CDSA); the Narcotics Safety and Awareness Act, 2010, S.O.
 2010, c.
 22 (hereinafter NSAA); and the Drug and Pharmacies Regulation Act, R.S.O.1990, c.
 H.4 (hereinafter DPRA).

 3. Sections 2(1)(c), 2(5), O. Reg.
 865/93, Registration, enacted under the Medicine Act, 1991, S.O.
-1991, c.30; Changing Scope of Practice policy; The College’s Practice Guide.
+1991, c.30; Ensuring Competence: Changing Scope of Practice and/or Re-entering Practice policy; CPSO's Essentials of Medical Professionalism.

 4. An appropriate clinical assessment includes an appropriate patient history as well as any other necessary examinations or investigations.